Skip to main content

 This course covers time dependent quantum mechanics.
 Included are applications to molecular optical properties, to the interaction of radiation and matter, to scattering theory and to time-dependent spectroscopy.

-This graduate level course explores the microscopic dynamics at atomic and molecular levels that give rise to the macroscopic chemical kinetics that are typically understood by a rate of a chemical reaction or process.
+Chemical dynamics of atoms, molecules, and materials in gas and condensed phases: This graduate level course explores the microscopic dynamics at atomic and molecular levels that give rise to the macroscopic chemical kinetics that are typically understood by a rate of a chemical reaction or process.
 The course covers both elementary dynamics occurring in gas phases and the more complex dynamics of molecular ensembles in condensed phase environments and at interfaces.

 CHEM 444-0 – Elementary Statistical Mechanics